Eden-Leyba/DSP-1/README.md

-# Text Analysis In The Cloud | Distributed Systems Programming Course | Assignment 1
+# Text Analysis In The Cloud
 Eden Leyba

 Noa Yaakov
 ## 1. Introduction

+This is the first assignment in Distributed Systems Programming Course at BGU.

 This project implements a distributed text-analysis system deployed on Amazon Web Services (AWS).
 Each Local Application submits an input file containing multiple text‐file URLs together with their required analysis type (POS, Constituency, or Dependency).